 We can hardly think of this child as a juvenile delinquent.
-But the scene is emphatic by position, the mother’s words being the first bit of dialogue in the movie.
-There is a racist implication in her hand gesture and her use of the word “bum,” which let us know she is Italian.
-This is the first indication that juvenile delinquency is partly an ethnic problem.
+But the scene is emphatic by position, the mother’s words being the first bit of dialogue in this movie.
+Her hand gesture and her use of the word “bum” lets us know she is Italian.
+This is the first indication that juvenile delinquency is an ethnic problem.

-Dadier crosses the street, and we get our first glimpse of the vocational school where he hopes to get a job.
-It is behind an iron fence, making it look like the bars of a cage.
-The school is for boys only, but as the music picks up again, which has now become diegetic, we see two pairs of boys dancing what at that time was called “the bop,” but which is essentially jitterbug or swing.
-In some movies, two boys dancing together would have effeminate or homosexual implications, but that is not the case here.
+Dadier crosses the street, and we get our first glimpse of North Manual High School, a vocational school where he hopes to get a job.
+It is behind an iron fence, looking like the bars of a cage.
+The school is for male teenagers only, but as the music picks up again, which has now become impossibly diegetic, we see two pairs of male students dancing what at that time was called “the bop,” but which is essentially jitterbug or swing.
+In some movies, two boys dancing together would have homosexual implications, but that is not the case here.

 All the other guys on the grounds are moving with the music, including those shooting craps.
-They are an ethnically diverse bunch, consisting of whites (loosely defined here as those descending from northern European countries), Italians, Puerto Ricans, and a few blacks.
-Except for the blacks, they all have greaser haircuts.
+They are an ethnically diverse bunch, consisting of Irish, Italians, Puerto Ricans, and African-Americans.
+Except for the black students, most of them have greaser haircuts.
 A pretty blonde comes walking down the street, passing by the iron bars of the fence, trying to ignore the students.
 One student uses a trashcan lid to keep the beat of the music, while others leer, whistle, and gesture.
 One guy in particular has a bottle of soda pop, which he holds at his crotch, as he might an erect penis.
 As she walks by, he flips some of the liquid out, simulating an ejaculation.

 Dadier enters the school and goes to the offices, hoping to get a job teaching English.
 That’s another effeminate indicator.
-Maybe things have changed by now, but back in the 1950s, most English teachers were women.
-And this was a deliberate choice made by the screenwriter, or rather, Evan Hunter, the author of the novel this movie was based on.
-He could have had him teach mathematics or one of the manual trades like carpentry, but he picked English instead.
+Maybe things have changed by now, but back in the 1950s, most English teachers in high school were women.
+And this was a choice made by the screenwriter, or rather, Evan Hunter, the author of the novel this movie was based on.
+He could have had Dadier teach mathematics or one of the manual trades like carpentry, but he deliberately picked English instead.